emylz/music_log_reader/README.md

 ```bash
 python3 log_generator.py path/to/your/log/name_log.log
 ```
-The script will read the log you passed as input.
+The script will read the log you passed as input with its path.
 After the processing, there will be a data directory that will be created in the main directory (the root of your project).
 The data directory contain dictionary with the extracted data from the logs.

 Then run top_song_by_country.py with:
 First you have to run log_read.py with: